At its core, travel insurance is there to pick you back up if something unexpected goes wrong when you’re away.

 If needed, private jets might be used along with a crew of health professionals to escort you to a UK hospital for further treatment.

-Repatriation can also help get you and your other covered travel companions back home if you’ve been treated abroad and missed your flights home.
+Repatriation can also cover the costs of getting you and others on your policy back home if you’ve been treated abroad and missed your booked flights home.

-This is to cover damages you might need to pay if you accidentally injure someone or damage their property.
+Personal liability covers you for damages you might need to pay out if you accidentally injure someone or damage their property.

 Baggage and personal items